-In the world of credit card points, Citi ThankYou points are often overlooked.
+In the world of credit card points, Citi ThankYou® Points are often overlooked.
 Fair or not, they're often treated as a fourth fiddle to the likes of Chase Ultimate Rewards, Amex Membership Rewards, and even Capital One Venture Miles.
 But that doesn't mean Citi ThankYou points are worthless – far from it.

 And that really boils down to a strong (and unique) set of Citi transfer partners: airlines and hotels to which you can directly send your Citi points.
-In all, there are 14 airlines and two hotel loyalty programs that partner with Citi … and some are better than others.
+In all, there are 14 airlines and four hotel loyalty programs that partner with Citi … and some are better than others.

 On the downside, there's no marquee domestic airline among that list nor a strong hotel program.
 Several of the airlines in the portfolio of Citi ThankYou transfer partners are borderline unusable for most U.S. travelers.
 However, there are a few niche options that can unlock some incredible value for booking flights using miles.